cjeong1021/EID101/README.md

 Features of SPOTRA include:

-Sturdy Aluminum Design, Waterproof, Quick Charging, and Share connection.
+Sturdy Aluminum Design, Waterproof nature, Quick Charging ability, and Ability to share your connection with up to 5 users!

 ![image](https://cloud.githubusercontent.com/assets/14918389/11812368/e3807310-a37e-11e5-8690-53155a624580.png)